 Some of the emotions associated with BPD include:

 - cycles of idealizing certain people and relationships, then rejecting them

 - fear of abandonment or rejection

 - mood swings

-This is another potentially misleading term that indicates a person with this type of BPD may not “show” their symptoms and are still able to cope in everyday situations, such as work and school.
+Quiet BPD has sometimes been called “high-functioning” BPD.
+This reflects the idea that some people with BPD may not “show” their symptoms and are still able to cope in everyday situations, such as work and school.